太陽工業コラム

 The original plan was to make a presentation in July 2020, sign a contract in August, finalize design drawings, and start construction in March or April of the following year.
 However, because the proposed construction site is located on a steep slope, it was decided to drive piles into the middle of the slope behind the site to prevent landslides.
 This was called deterrent pile work, which was not known at the time of the proposal, so we had to receive a separate order.
 A civil engineering consultant and a boring survey were conducted at the site to investigate the ground conditions, which delayed the start of construction by about four months.
 We were also contracted to demolish the private houses that had originally stood on the site of the new government building, all of which were vacant, so we were there for quite some time before construction began.

 There are no hotels in Tambayama Village, and the only accommodations are a few minshuku, or hot spring inns.
 There are no convenience stores either.
 There were nine of us from Taiyo Kogyo who stayed at two inns, one for men and one for women.
 The people at these inns were very kind and treated us like their children and grandchildren.
 The breakfast and dinner were delicious, lunch was prepared for all of us, and it was very easy to walk to the construction site, which was only a three-minute walk to begin with.
 The local river fish and gibier were very tasty, and sometimes when we went back to Tokyo, they would bring us freshly harvested vegetables as souvenirs.
-Mr. Tsuruoka and the others have all been struggling to lose weight, but I have gained weight (laughs).
+Mr. Tsuruoka and the others including myself were struggling with the project, but we have all come out of the project having gained weight (laughs).
 The hot springs have also made my skin glowing.

 Tsuruoka:

-Beams made of laminated wood, which is the culmination of technology,
+Beams made of laminated wood, and nameplate created from quarrying operations, was the culmination of technology.

 With hardship as a springboard, the work proceeds.

-They said they could not let up even for a day until the completion of the project.
+They said they could not relax even for a day until the completion of the project.

 The most nerve-wracking part was the beam section of the new government building ceiling.